ExplodingDragon/ExplodingDragon/README.md

-Starting 2024, I switched to Gitea, with GitHub serving solely as a mirror repository.
+Starting in 2024, I switched to [Gitea](https://github.com/go-gitea/gitea.git), with GitHub serving solely as a mirror repository.

 **Technical Toolkit:**